stuycs-gh-classrooms/nxtm-p00-pd10-tribbitally-easy-physics/README.md

 Since the drag simulation is involved now, each fixed orb node will be in a different planetary system.
 The connected orb nodes to that fixed orb node experiencing a different drag force due to the drag coefficient being different for each.

 The electrostatic force between the orb nodes will be applied as usual.

-Electric field lines will also be present and act as another visual, just like the electrostatic force simulation.
-This simulation will use a linked list of orbs (since the three which are being combined already use a linked list).
+This simulation will use a linked list of orbs.